Vrda-GF/Academic/content/publication/2018-VSU-HS.md

 +++
-abstract = "For the numerical modeling of the structure it is necessary to know the characteristics of soil under the foundations, so that it can be simulated by the Winkler spring model.
-Five groups of authors give different expressions for the soil reaction coefficient.
-In this paper it will be presented the influence of that different coefficients on the simple 2D steel frame behavior.
-For that purpose the program package Tower 3D Model Builder is used.
-The SE_Calc software developed by the authors is used for finding the values of the soil reaction coefficients by the expressions of each author, as well as the average one." authors = ["V. Akmadzic", "A. Vrdoljak"] date = "2018-09-12" image_preview = "" math = true publication_types = ["1"] publication = "Proceedings of the 3rd International Conference on Engineering Sciences and Technologies, Technical University of Košice, Slovakia, September 12–14, 2018" title = "Influence of soil reaction coefficient on 2D steel frame behavior" url_code = "" url_dataset = "" url_pdf = ""
+abstract = "The aim of the paper is to show the effects of modelling the soil reaction coefficient on the base grid structure and their foundation.
+That kind of the structure is commonly used for the objects built on the far away locations because of the little environmental ground impact.
+Basically, the shallow foundation system is supporting grid construction used as a base for building the object above.
+The grid construction itself can occur in two extreme forms known as rigid and soft grids.
+The test example process both forms and monitors their structural response as well as the contact with the underlying structure.
+For the purpose of the soil reaction coefficient modelling the Se_Calc programmatically solution was developed." authors = ["V. Akmadžić", "A. Vrdoljak", "H. Smoljanović"] date = "2018-10-18" image_preview = "" math = true publication_types = ["1"] publication = "Proceedings of the 18th International Scientific Conference on Construction and Architecture, University of Structural Engineering & Architecture \"Lyuben Karavelov\", Sofia, Bulgaria, October 18–20, 2018" title = "Behaviour of the base grid structure regard to the soil reaction coefficient" url_code = "" url_dataset = "" url_pdf = ""